Engee documentation

 true

 Compare an array of strings containing names with another name using the > operator.
-The names Sanchez, de Ponte, and Nash come after Matthews because S, d, and N are all greater than M.
+The names Sanchez, de Ponte, and Nash come after Matthews because S, d, and N are all larger than M.

 In [ ]: